 Do you actually know someone who has been working for the same employer at the same company for his entire career period?
 Probably it would take you a bit of time to recall.
-Because of a current job crisis, it’s sort of difficult not to avoid a downtime in your job employment history.
+Because of a current job crisis, it’s sort of difficult not to avoid downtime in your job employment history.

 How Long Are Your Gaps?

 Small resume gaps between a few months and somewhat less the year can be listed in years, rather than months.
 Although, if your downtime equaled at least one year and more, you can write down the explanation of why you had to be dismissed for so long.

 However, sometimes it’s way more important to show how skillful and applicable you’re managed to stay in your particular work field, rather than pointing out the reason.
-As long as you were engaged with some volunteering projects, continued your education or at least stayed aware of current job trends and news in order to show your constant developing, as a competitive worker (even if you had no employment), you would have much more chances to recover.
-By the way, keeping in touch with people of your professional network, such as colleagues or former college mates, is also beneficial.
+As long as you were engaged with some volunteering projects, continued your education, or at least stayed aware of current job trends and news in order to show your constant development, as a competitive worker (even if you had no employment), you would have much more chances to recover.
+By the way, keeping in touch with people in your professional network, such as colleagues or former college mates, is also beneficial.

-How To Stay Current?
+How to Stay Current?

 Wondering which way you could prove that you really stayed current in your work industry, even if there’re gaps on a resume?
-One of the cheapest, easiest and the most workable ways to keep your professional skills fresh is through social media or other digital tools that are constantly updating and the difference between their old platforms and the newest ones do really matter.
+One of the cheapest, easiest, and most workable ways to keep your professional skills fresh is through social media or other digital tools that are constantly updating and the difference between their old platforms and the newest ones do really matter.
 The best thing about social media is its universality: you wouldn’t find any work industries not using any of those.

-Generally, he advises everyone, who is temporary unemployed for a reason, to take part in online workshops, webinars or use social networks in order to have at least some connection to people or the company/organization you’re striving to apply to.
+Generally, he advises everyone, who is temporarily unemployed for a reason, to take part in online workshops, webinars, or use social networks in order to have at least some connection to people or the company/organization you’re striving to apply to.
 Another great opportunity is taking up open courses, offered by hundreds of top world universities and schools, so-called MOOCs, which tend to cost just a little, or sometimes even be completely free.

-Therefore, if you wish to change your career, it’s not about titles of your former job positions, but rather what you’ve learnt from doing this particular job.
+Therefore, if you wish to change your career, it’s not about the titles of your former job positions, but rather what you’ve learned from doing this particular job.
 Just ask yourself if your desirable job corresponds to your present skills and start the research.